-Garlic Roasted Potatoes are fast to put together and a family favorite.
+Garlic Oven Roasted Potatoes with Fresh Herbs are fast to put together and a family favorite.
 A quick parboil first cuts down on the baking time.
 Then, just pop these in the oven and let them cook while you put together the rest of your dinner.

 Dinner preparation can be reduced by peeling and cubing potatoes ahead of time.